Gaming computer

 A gaming computer, also known as a gaming PC, is a specialized personal computer designed for playing PC games at high standards.
-They typically differ from mainstream personal computers by using high-performance graphics cards, a high core-count CPU with higher raw performance and higher-performance RAM.
+They typically differ from mainstream personal computers by using high-performance GPUs, or graphics cards, a high core-count CPU with higher raw performance, and higher-performance RAM.
 Gaming PCs are also used for other demanding tasks such as video editing.
 While often in desktop form, gaming PCs may also be laptops or handhelds.

 History

 Early history

 The Nimrod, designed by John Makepeace Bennett, built by Raymond Stuart-Williams and exhibited in the 1951 Festival of Britain, is regarded as the first gaming computer.
 Bennett did not intend for it to be a real gaming computer, however, as it was supposed to be an exercise in mathematics as well as to prove computers could "carry out very complex practical problems", not purely for enjoyment.

-Few years later, game consoles like the Magnavox Odyssey (released in 1972) and the Atari 2600 (released 1977) were the basis of the future of not just gaming consoles, but gaming computers as well with their increasing popularity with families everywhere.
+A few years later, game consoles like the Magnavox Odyssey (released in 1972) and the Atari 2600 (released 1977) were the basis of the future of not just gaming consoles, but gaming computers as well with their increasing popularity with families everywhere.
 The first "modern" computer was made in 1942, the Atanasoff–Berry Computer (ABC for short).
-Unlike modern desktops and laptops, the ABC was a gargantuan machine that occupied "1,800 square feet… weighing almost 50 tons",.
+Unlike modern desktops and laptops, the ABC was a gargantuan machine that occupied "1,800 square feet… weighing almost 50 tons".
 When the Apple II and the Commodore 64 were released in 1977 and 1982 respectively, personal computers became more appealing for general consumer use.

 The Commodore 64 was an affordable and relatively powerful computer for its time in 1982, featuring an MOS Technology 6510 CPU with 64 kb of RAM.
 It could display up to "40 columns and 25 lines of text" along with 16 colors on its 320x200 resolution screen.